 Service Learning Projects

-The Rawls Business Leadership Program provides opportunities for students to engage in various service learning projects and gain real-world knowledge from industry professionals.
-Students apply the knowledge gained and skills learned at Rawls in a real-world setting through faculty-led service learning projects.
+The Scovell Business Leadership Program provides opportunities for students to engage in various service learning projects and gain real-world knowledge from industry professionals.
+Students apply the knowledge gained and skills learned at Rawls College in a real-world setting through faculty-led service learning projects.
 These projects require students to lead by example in converting theory into practice to achieve results.

 Client: Paul's Project

-Description: Identify two optimal ways for Grace Campus to provide unemployed residents with a way to generate personal income which will help them move out of the cycle of homelessness, along with a detailed description of funding the start up for this opportunity and a step-by-step model on how to get city leaders to partner in this endeavor
+Description: Identify two optimal ways for Grace Campus to provide unemployed residents with a way to generate personal income which will help them move out of the cycle of homelessness, along with a detailed description of funding the start-up for this opportunity and a step-by-step model on how to get city leaders to partner in this endeavor

 Client: Susan G. Komen

 Description: Create a robust Team Fundraising program to increase by 10% the amount that 2016 Race for the Cure teams raise.
 Importance of Project- Participation in Race for the Cure events all over the nation- including Lubbock- are down.
 We must shift the focus of our Race form an event to a fund-raising event.
-Participant registration fees allows us to help a few people access screening, treatment, and support, but the real difference in local work and research happens with fundraising dollars.
+Participant registration fees allow us to help a few people access screening, treatment, and support, but the real difference in local work and research happens with fundraising dollars.

 Description: Evaluate and research rental/program fee's to make them competitive with the Lubbock community as well as assist with the overall development of our budget for the Sun N Fun facility that will open in May 2016.